BUNION DR

 Fortunately, non-invasive bunion surgery has surfaced as a harmless and efficacious substitute.
 This article seeks to delve into the etiology and symptoms of bunions, the limitations and hazards of conventional bunion surgery, and the advantages of non-invasive bunion surgery.

-Understanding Bunions: Causes and Symptoms
+Understanding Bunions: Causes And Symptoms

 Before discussing bunion surgery options, it’s essential to understand what causes bunions and the symptoms associated with this condition.
 As previously mentioned, genetics, footwear, and medical conditions can all contribute to the development of bunions.
 Symptoms of bunions include pain and swelling around the base of the big toe, a visible bump on the side of the foot, and difficulty finding comfortable shoes.

-Traditional Bunion Surgery: Its Limitations and Risks
+Traditional Bunion Surgery: Its Limitations And Risks

 Traditional bunion surgery involves making an incision in the foot to remove the bony bump caused by the bunion.
 The surgeon will then realign the joint and hold it in place with screws, plates, or wires.
 While this method effectively corrects bunions, it comes with risks and limitations.